Javadyakuza/TIP3-Docs/Deployments/Internal/Mint.md

 We can mint TIP-3 tokens for the target Token Wallet, as shown in the code samples below using the locklift tool.

+We use the previously written script stats from the [deploy token wallet](./TokenWallet.md#step-1-write-deployment-script) section for the following script.

 ::: info
-- Before we start to write our scripts we need to make sure that there is a file named `03-mint-tip3.ts` in the `script` folder in the project root.
+- Before we start to write our scripts we need to make sure that there is a file named `05-mint-tip3.ts` in the `script` folder in the project root.
 :::

 </span>